 Beaches and more around the UK

-The warmest weather tends to be in the South.
+The warmest weather tends to be in the South of the country.
 Cornwall, Devon and Somerset have a lot to offer.
-These Counties are in the South West of England and have beaches, history, scenery, lovely countryside, surfing at some beaches, Glastonbury festival, Stately homes and more.
-You can opt for small resorts if you prefer to get away from it all.
+These counties are in the South West of England and have beaches, history, scenery, lovely countryside, surfing at some beaches, Glastonbury festival, stately homes, the Arthurian legend and much more.

 London can offer you just about everything, but no beach of course.

-The weather in Blackpool can be cold and windy even when it is sunny.
-Blackpool has a huge Pleasure beach with a whole host of attractions and much more that is commercial on offer.
+The weather in Blackpool can be cold and windy even when it is sunny but Blackpool has a huge Pleasure Beach with a whole host of attractions and much more that is commercial on offer.

 In the North East there is Scarborough, Bridlington, Whitby and lots of other smaller and larger seaside resorts.

-Visit Historic York for museums and art galleries, Leeds for shopping and Harrogate for a mixture of both.
+Visit historic York for museums and art galleries, Leeds for shopping and Harrogate for a mixture of both.

 Wales has coastline on three-sides and all in all this covers around 750 miles.
 As such it is diverse and at times rugged.
 There are traditional resorts such as Llandudno but there are also off the beaten track beaches.
 Cycling is a popular way for tourists to get around in Wales but bear in mind it can be very hilly.

-Edinburgh has Castles, Palaces, fine buildings, history, shopping and more.
+Edinburgh has castles, palaces, fine buildings, history, shopping and more.

 Has come a long way since the days of the troubles.
-Its Cities are now well visited by tourists and there is plenty to see in and around Northern Ireland.
+Its cities are now well visited by tourists and there is plenty to see in and around Northern Ireland.

 It is very green and quieter on the whole than its Northern neighbour.
-Visit the South for peace and tranquilty with a dash of tradition thrown in.
+Visit the south for peace and tranquility with a dash of tradition thrown in.

-- Bed and Breakfast
+Bed and Breakfast

 Bed and Breakfast, or B and B will often be in a small guest house, although hotels usually offer this option also.
-The charge in a B and B will usually be per person for each night with breakfast inclusive.
-The breakfasts are usually a full traditional English breakfast which will include eggs, bacon, beans, toast and cereal, at the very least.
-Tea and coffee will be included.
-These sorts of establishments are not ideal for families.
-The rooms will usually have a kettle and tea pots with a supply of enough items to make a few drinks each day.
+The charge in a B and B will usually be per person for each night with breakfast included.
+Facilities on offer vary in each establishment.
+Most now include free WiFi.

-Hotels can be expensive but it depends on the Star rating.
-The more stars, the better the hotel and the more expensive the price.
-Well usually.
+Hotels can be expensive but it depends on the star rating.
+The more stars, the better the hotel and the more expensive the price, usually.

 If you visit in low season you may get a good deal on your accommodation.

 Try to avoid holidaying from the end of July until early September, Easter time and across Christmas.
-There are other school holidays but these are only for the odd week.
+There are other school holidays but these are the longest..

 Saving some money